javascript-tutorial/es.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 The browser developer tools are a great help in development: we can explore the DOM, try things and see what goes wrong.

-//## Resumen
-## Summary
+## Resumen

-//Un documento HTML/XML esta representado dentro del navegador como el arbol DOM.
+Un documento HTML/XML esta representado dentro del navegador como un árbol de nodos (DOM).
-An HTML/XML document is represented inside the browser as the DOM tree.

 - Tags become element nodes and form the structure.
 - Text becomes text nodes.